nixworks/public/news/2016/03/15/index.md

 ##### Obama administration
 ### [The Obama administration announces it is cancelling plans to permit drilling for oil and gas off the southeastern U.S. Atlantic coast.
 A new plan involves 10 potential lease sales in the Gulf of Mexico and three off the coast of Alaska. ](/news/2016/03/15/the-obama-administration-announces-it-is-cancelling-plans-to-permit-drilling-for-oil-and-gas-off-the-southeastern-u-s-atlantic-coast-a-new.md)
-_Context: Alaska, Southeastern United States, Atlantic Ocean, Gulf of Mexico, drilling for oil and gas, Obama administration_
+_Context: Obama administration, Gulf of Mexico, Alaska, Atlantic Ocean, drilling for oil and gas, Southeastern United States_

 ##### Andrew Wiles
 ### [Andrew Wiles wins the 2016 Abel Prize for his solution to Fermat's last theorem. ](/news/2016/03/15/andrew-wiles-wins-the-2016-abel-prize-for-his-solution-to-fermat-s-last-theorem.md)